 Related Post: COVID-19 in Cuba: On Cuban Time

 Soberana 01 is what’s known as a “subunit vaccine,” meaning it uses an antigen to trigger the production of antibodies that will target the virus.
 It showed promising results in preclinical testing with mice and rabbits, and in a gutsy show of confidence, head researchers Dr. Vicente Vérez Bencomo, Dr. Dagmar García, and Dr. Yury Valdés Balbín of the Instituto Finlay became the first human subjects to be inoculated with Soberana 01 at the end of July before the clinical trial officially began.

 So far, the only reported side effect is mild pain at the site of injection, which anyone who has ever gotten a tetanus shot knows isn’t necessarily cause for concern.

-Since then, Cuba has completed both parts of the initial clinical phase, first vaccinating 20 participants between 19 and 59 years old on August 24th.
+Since then, Cuba has completed both parts of the initial clinical phase for Soberana, first vaccinating 20 participants between 19 and 59 years old on August 24th.
 This was followed by the vaccination of another 20 participants between 60 and 80 years old on September 3rd.